SERG-Delft/andy/README.md

 ## Configuration

 Teachers can configure how the student's test should be assessed.
 To that aim, the teacher writes a `RunConfiguration` class.
-See the many examples in our [test folder](https://github.com/cse1110/andy/tree/main/src/test/resources/grader/fixtures/Config).
+See the many examples in our [test folder](https://github.com/cse1110/andy/tree/main/src/test/resources/grader/fixtures/Config) or in our [assignment repository](https://github.com/cse1110/assignments).
 The teacher can configure:

 * The weights of the different assessments